vely-digital/discord-action-playing/README.md

-# Dynamicly generated game you are currently playing on your readme profile!
+# Dynamically generated game you are currently playing on your readme profile!

 <img src="./docs/images/picture.png" width="400" title="Discord Example #1">

 ## Brief explanation
-To enable it we need you need to do few things first:
+To enable it, we need you to do few prerequisites:
 * Discord server & bot added to it https://discordpy.readthedocs.io/en/latest/discord.html
 * Discord Guild ID & User ID
 * Heroku nodejs server to host our bot & server that returns image to our readme (or any other server if you have it)